Connor Evans (footballer, born 1997): Stockport County

+Milton Keynes Dons

-On 24 May 2024, Lemonheigh-Evans agreed to join Milton Keynes Dons upon the expiration of his contract with Stockport County.
+On 24 May 2024, Evans agreed to join Milton Keynes Dons upon the expiration of his contract with Stockport County.
 On 1 October 2024, he scored his first goal for the club in a 5–1 away win over Harrogate Town.

+With increased competition for places in his second season, Evans saw limited opportunities under new head coach Paul Warne, but achieved the third promotion of his career as the club finished in second place and returned to League One.
+He was one of nine players released at the end of the season.

 International career

-Lemonheigh-Evans has represented Wales at youth and under 21 levels.
+Evans has represented Wales at youth and under 21 levels.